f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

   - FM1: this is Frequency Modulation with approximative demodulation algorithm not using atan2
   - FM2: this is Frequency Modulation with less approximative demodulation algorithm still not using atan2
+  - FM3: this is Frequency Modulation with atan2 approximation
   - AM: this is Amplitude Modulation
   - USB: USB demodulation synchronous to the carrier
   - LSB: USB demodulation synchronous to the carrier